ansys/pyansys-sound/doc/source/index.rst

 These API reference pages describe some key features of PyAnsys Sound:

-* :doc:`api/signal_utilities`: Tools to read/write WAV files in Ansys Sound SAS format and do basic editing of audio signals.
+* :doc:`api/signal_utilities`: Tools to read and write WAV files in the format used by Ansys Sound Analysis and Specification (SAS) and tools to perform basic editing of audio signals.
 * :doc:`api/spectrogram_processing`: Time-frequency and time-representation conversion tools and time-frequency editing tools.
 * :doc:`api/psychoacoustics`: Psychoacoustic indicators computation to measure perceived sound quality.
 * :doc:`api/xtract`: Separation of a signal in several components, such as tonal, transient, and noise parts.

-Not all features of Ansys Sound SAS are available in PyAnsys Sound.
+Not all features of Ansys SAS are available in PyAnsys Sound.
 Features are regularly added in new versions.

 .. _limitations: